nullishamy/open-grocy/README.md

 Some fields (with a barcode icon above) also allow to select a value by scanning a barcode.
 It works best when your barcode reader prefixes every barcode with a letter which is normally not part of a item name (I use a `$`) and sends a `TAB` after a scan.

 Additionally it's also possible to use your device camera to scan a barcode by using the camera button on the right side of the corresponding input field (powered by [ZXing](https://github.com/zxing-js/library), totally offline / client-side camera stream processing, please note due to browser security restrictions, this only works when serving Grocy via a secure connection (`https://`)).
 [Here](https://www.youtube.com/watch?v=veezFX4X1JU) and [there](https://www.youtube.com/watch?v=Y5YH6IJFnfc) are quick video demos of that.

-_My personal recommendation: Use a USB barcode laser scanner.
-They are cheap and work 1000 % better, faster, under any lighting condition and from any angle._

 ### Barcode lookup via external services